dipanshugayakwad/Spotify-Dashboard/README.md

 1. **Prerequisites:** You need Power BI Desktop (for local use) or Power BI Service (for online sharing) to interact with the dashboard.

-2. **Data Source:** You will get the data from Kaggle itself aor you can use your real time dataset of Spotify.
+2. **Data Source:** You will get the data from Kaggle itself or you can use your real time dataset of Spotify.
 -To get the data link , refer the file "Dataset Link" and download it from their.

 - Open Power BI Desktop and choose "Get Data."